 However, whether meals or lodging are provided for the convenience of the employer depends on all of the facts and circumstances.
-A written statement that the meals or lodging are for your convenience is not sufficient.
+A written statement that the meals or lodging are for your convenience isn't sufficient.

 50% test.
 If over 50% of the employees who are provided meals on an employer's business premises receive these meals for the convenience of the employer, all meals provided on the premises are treated as furnished for the convenience of the employer.
-If this 50% test is met, the value of the meals is excludable from income for all employees and is not subject to federal income tax withholding or employment taxes.
-For more information, see Publication 15-B.
+If this 50% test is met, the value of the meals is excludable from income for all employees and isn't subject to federal income tax withholding or employment taxes.
+For more information, see Pub.
+15-B.

 Health insurance plans.
-If you pay the cost of an accident or health insurance plan for your employees, including an employee's spouse and dependents, your payments are not wages and are not subject to social security, Medicare, and FUTA taxes, or federal income tax withholding.
+If you pay the cost of an accident or health insurance plan for your employees, including an employee's spouse and dependents, your payments aren't wages and aren't subject to social security, Medicare, and FUTA taxes, or federal income tax withholding.
 Generally, this exclusion also applies to qualified long-term care insurance contracts.
 However, for income tax withholding, the value of health insurance benefits must be included in the wages of S corporation employees who own more than 2% of the S corporation (2% shareholders).
 For social security, Medicare, and FUTA taxes, the health insurance benefits are excluded from the wages only for employees and their dependents or for a class or classes of employees and their dependents.
 See Announcement 92-16 for more information.
-You can find Announcement 92-16 on page 53 of Internal Revenue Bulletin 1992-5.
+You can find

+Announcement 92-16 on page 53 of Internal Revenue Bulletin 1992-5.

 Health Savings Accounts and medical savings accounts.
-Your contributions to an employee's Health Savings Account (HSA) or Archer medical savings account (MSA) are not subject to social security, Medicare, or FUTA taxes, or federal income tax withholding if it is reasonable to believe at the time of payment of the contributions they will be excludable from the income of the employee.
-To the extent it is not reasonable to believe they will be excludable, your contributions are subject to these taxes.
+Your contributions to an employee's Health Savings Account (HSA) or Archer medical savings account (MSA) aren't subject to social security, Medicare, or FUTA taxes, or federal income tax withholding if it is reasonable to believe at the time of payment of the contributions they will be excludable from the income of the employee.
+To the extent it isn't reasonable to believe they will be excludable, your contributions are subject to these taxes.
 Employee contributions to their HSAs or MSAs through a payroll deduction plan must be included in wages and are subject to social security, Medicare, and FUTA taxes and income tax withholding.
-However, HSA contributions made under a salary reduction arrangement in a section 125 cafeteria plan are not wages and are not subject to employment taxes or withholding.
-For more information, see the Instructions for Form 8889, Health Savings Accounts (HSAs).
+However, HSA contributions made under a salary reduction arrangement in a section 125 cafeteria plan aren't wages and aren't subject to employment taxes or withholding.
+For more information, see the Instructions for Form 8889.

 Medical care reimbursements.
-Generally, medical care reimbursements paid for an employee under an employer's self-insured medical reimbursement plan are not wages and are not subject to social security, Medicare, and FUTA taxes, or income tax withholding.
-See Publication 15-B for an exception for highly compensated employees.
+Generally, medical care reimbursements paid for an employee under an employer's self-insured medical reimbursement plan aren't wages and aren't subject to social security, Medicare, and FUTA taxes, or income tax withholding.
+See Pub.
+15-B for an exception for highly compensated employees.